Basics for mapping company structures in One Identity Manager

 The effect on the allocation of company resources is explained in the following example for assigning an application.

-Example for assigning company resources top-down
+Example: Assigning company resources top-down

 Figure 1: Assignment through top-down inheritance

-Example for assigning company resources bottom-up
+Example: Assigning company resources bottom-up

 Figure 2: Assignment through bottom-up inheritance